 02 / 22 / 2016Return to Blog

 If you are passing through the Amsterdam Schiphol Airport, check out my World Press Photo rhino image on a billboard there.
-The image features the conservation work of Lewa Wildlife Conservancy and the Northern Rangelands Trust.
+The image features the conservation work of Lewa Wildlife Conservancy.
 Please follow their work on social media and consider a visit to Kenya to see them in action.
 Your support goes directly toward preserving wildlife and the communities protecting them.